 Follow the links above, or send a message to firstname.lastname@example.org or email@example.com with the word `help' in the subject or body for more information.

-Anyone administering a Raven-using server or developing Raven-related software is welcome to contact the Computing Service Raven administrators at firstname.lastname@example.org with queries or comments.
+Anyone administering a Raven-using server or developing Raven-related software is welcome to contact UIS Raven administrators at firstname.lastname@example.org with queries or comments.
 However, consider sending Raven-related messages to the cs-raven-discuss mailing list instead.
 Sending messages to the list allows others to benefit from any discussion and may spark additional ideas.
 The Raven administrators are members of this list.

 Users with Raven-related problems should normally contact the administrators of the relevant Raven-protected service in the first instance.
-Failing that they should contact the Computing Service Help Desk.
+Failing that they should contact the UIS Service Desk.

 There is a Pseudo-code Application Agent available which provides an example of how an application agent could be coded.